-It is a commonly heard refrain in our day, particularly among so-called “analytic” philosophers, that a causal account of the cosmos is futile and irrelevant.
-We find this idea most famously propounded in the writings of Galileo, Descartes, and Newton.
-In particular, the fourth cause, or the “teleological” cause is the most controversial and detrimental to modern natural philosophy in its efforts to unveil the hidden truths of nature, not simply for the sake of knowing, but also in order to serve the needs of mankind, or as Francis Bacon put it, to “relieve the estate of man.”
-This is a wholly different project from the classical inquiry into nature found in Aristotle.
+It is a popular refrain in our day, particularly among so-called “analytic” philosophers, that a causal account of the cosmos is futile and irrelevant.
+This idea was originally propounded in the writings of Galileo, Descartes, and Newton.
+In particular, Aristotle’s fourth cause or the “teleological” cause, is the most controversial and detrimental to modern natural philosophy.
+It is controversial because the ends of modern natural philosophy exists not simply for the sake of knowing, but also in order to serve the needs of mankind, or as Francis Bacon put it to “relieve the estate of man.”
+It is a wholly different project from the classical inquiry into nature found in Aristotle.
 In fact, modern natural philosophy self-consciously reacts against the authority of Aristotle, whose natural philosophy can best be found in his Physics and Metaphysics.
 In order to better orient ourselves to this modern revolution in physics, we must first turn to the classical example in Aristotle.

 In Book II of Aristotle’s Physics (Greek for “nature” or “things in motion”), we receive the classical understanding of nature and its four causes.
 In Aristotle, all things of have being, and of the things that are, there are those that exist of their own nature, like animals and plants and so on, and things that exist by causes, like a house or a chair.
 Nature in Aristotle is “a certain source and cause of being moved and of coming to rest in that to which it belongs primarily, in virtue of itself and not incidentally” (192B 20-30), like a doctor healing himself.
 We moderns tend to refer to nature as the sum of all things, however Aristotle refers to nature as: the source of what governs the unique pattern of activity for each thing.